Chairman & CEO

 Rob began his career at Warner Bros., working his way up from the mailroom to the President of Worldwide Advertising and Publicity.
 In 1997, he moved to Paramount Pictures as Vice Chairman of Paramount MPG, adding the role of COO, and ultimately overseeing seven divisions.

-Friedman has held numerous philanthropic leadership positions and received widespread recognition during his entertainment industry career.
+Rob has held numerous philanthropic leadership positions and received widespread recognition during his entertainment industry career.
+He’s a current member of the Executive Branch of the Academy of Motion Picture Arts and Sciences and previously served six years on the Board of Governors of the Marketing Branch.
 In November 2010, he was named the Ernst & Young Entrepreneur of the Year in Media, Entertainment and Communications for his work in building Summit.
-He has been honored by the Saban Free Clinic, where he was elected to the Friends of the Saban Free Clinic Board, and in 2013 received the United Friends of the Children Brass Ring Humanitarian Award.
-Recently, he received the Publicists’ Guild Motion Picture Showman of the Year Award, recognizing 40 years of achievement as a motion picture industry leader.
+He’s been honored by the Saban Free Clinic, where he was elected to the Friends of the Saban Clinic Board.
+In 2013, he received the United Friends of the Children Brass Ring Humanitarian Award.
+Rob also received the Publicists’ Guild Motion Picture Showman of the Year Award, recognizing 40 years of achievement as a motion picture industry leader.

-Friedman is a longtime leader in the Special Olympics movement, serving on the Special Olympics’ Southern California Board for the past 16 years and founding the 2015 Special Olympics World Summer Games Organizing Committee, where he played an integral role in bringing the 2015 World Games to Los Angeles.
-He also currently serves on the board of United Friends of the Children, International Medical Corps, Saban Community Clinic and the Curtis School Board of Trustees.
+Rob is a longtime leader in the Special Olympics movement, serving on the Special Olympics’ Southern California Board for the past 30 years and founding the 2015 Special Olympics World Summer Games Organizing Committee, where he played an integral role in bringing the 2015 World Games to Los Angeles.
+He currently serves on the board of United Friends of the Children, UCLA School of Theater, Film & Television, International Medical Corps, Saban Community Clinic, and is Board Chair of Curtis School.